Caution Urged for New Year’s Eve Celebrations

 - The loss of driver license up to two years.

-According to a press release from TxDOT, “During the 2019 New Year’s holiday (from 6 p.m. on Dec.
+According to a press release from TxDOT, “During last year’s New Year’s holiday (from 6 p.m. on Dec.
 31 to midnight on Jan.
 1), there were 218 DUI alcohol-related traffic crashes in Texas resulting in 10 fatalities and 76 injuries (both incapacitating and non-incapacitating).
 These DUI alcohol-related fatalities marked an increase of 25 percent from the previous New Year’s holiday.”

 State troopers with the Texas DPS and local law enforcement officials will be out in force on both New Year’s Eve and New Year’s Day in an effort to discourage drunk drivers from hitting the roads and reduce the risk of vehicle crashes associated with drunk driving.